+Ecological Momentary Assessment

-EMA Participants completed a brief (7 – 10 questions) EMA 4 times each day following reminders from us that were sent by text message.
-These text messages included a link to a Qualtrics survey that was optimized for completion on their smartphone.
-All 4 EMAs included items that asked about any alcohol use that had not yet been reported, current affective state (pleasantness and arousal), greatest urge to drink alcohol since the last EMA, any pleasant or positive events and any hassles or stressful events that occurred since the last EMA, any exposure to risky situations (i.e., people, places, or things) since the last EMA.
-The first EMA each day asked an additional 3 questions about how likely participants were to encounter a risky situation, encounter a stressful event, and drink alcohol in the upcoming week.
-The first and last EMAs of the day were scheduled within 1 hour of participants’ typical wake and sleep times.
+Participants completed a brief EMA (7-10 questions) 4 times each day following reminders from us that were sent by SMS text message.
+These SMS text messages included a link to a Qualtrics (Qualtrics XM) survey that was optimized for completion on their smartphone.
+All 4 EMAs included items that asked about any alcohol use that had not yet been reported, current affective state (pleasantness and arousal), greatest urge to drink alcohol since the last EMA, any pleasant or positive events and any hassles or stressful events that occurred since the last EMA, and any exposure to risky situations (ie, people, places, or things) since the last EMA.
+The first EMA each day asked an additional 3 questions about how likely participants were to encounter a risky situation, to encounter a stressful event, and to drink alcohol in the upcoming week.
+The first and last EMAs of the day were scheduled within 1 hour of the participants’ typical wake and sleep times.
 The other 2 EMAs were each scheduled randomly within the first and second halves of the participants’ typical day.
-All EMAs were separated from each other by at least 1 hour.
-Participants were required to agree to complete EMAs for the duration of the study in order to participate in the study.
+All the EMAs were separated from each other by at least 1 hour.
+Participants were required to agree to complete the EMAs for the duration of the study to participate in the study.

+Audio Check-In

-Audio Check-inParticipants recorded a diary-style audio response on their smartphone to an open-ended prompt each day following a reminder from us that was sent via text message.
-They responded to the prompt (“How are you feeling about your recovery today?”), which stayed the same throughout the entire study.
-We instructed them that their responses should be approximately 15 – 30 seconds in duration.
-These recordings were sent to us by text message.
-Participants were not required to complete audio check-ins to participate in the study but the associated monthly sensing method compensation bonus was not provided unless they met missing data thresholds each month (<= 10% missing).
+Participants recorded a diary-style audio response on their smartphone to an open-ended prompt each day, following a reminder from us that was sent via SMS text message.
+They responded to the prompt, “How are you feeling about your recovery today?”, which stayed the same throughout the entire study.
+We instructed them that their responses should be approximately 15 to 30 seconds in duration.
+These recordings were sent to us via SMS text message.
+Participants were not required to complete audio check-ins to participate in the study, but the associated monthly sensing method compensation bonus was not provided unless they met the missing data thresholds each month (≤10% missing).

 Geolocation

-We continuously collected participants’ moment-by-moment geolocation using location services on their smartphones in combination with a commercial app that accessed these geolocation data and saved them in the cloud.
-Participants were not required to provide these data to participate in the study, but the associated monthly sensing method compensation bonus was not available if they did provide these data each month.
-Participants opted-in at the start of the study to provide these data by installing the app on their phone.
-They were allowed to opt-out at any later point by simply uninstalling the app.
-At the start of the study, we used the Moves app (developed by ProtoGeo Oy, Helsinki, Finland).
+We continuously collected participants’ moment-by-moment geolocation data using location services on their smartphones in combination with a commercial app that accessed these geolocation data and saved them in the cloud.
+Participants were not required to provide these data to participate in the study, but the associated monthly sensing method compensation bonus was not available if they did not provide these data each month.
+Participants opted in at the start of the study to provide these data by installing the app on their phone.
+They were allowed to opt out at any later point by simply uninstalling the app.
+At the start of the study, we used the Moves app (ProtoGeo Oy).
 However, Facebook acquired ProtoGeo Oy and shut down use of the Moves app in July 2018.
-At this point, we switched to using the FollowMee GPS tracking mobile app (FollowMee LLC, Murphy, TX).
-Measurement of geolocation required only initial installation of the app by the participants.
+At this point, we switched to using the FollowMee (FollowMee LLC) GPS tracking mobile app.
+Measurement of geolocation required only the initial installation of the app by the participants.
 Subsequent measurement and transfer of the data to the cloud was completed automatically with no input or effort by the participant.
-Both apps allowed participants to temporarily disable location sharing if they deemed it necessary for short periods of time.
+Both apps allowed participants to temporarily disable location sharing if they deemed it necessary for short periods.

 Cellular Communication Logs